-SquareSpace even has a drag and drop editor that you can use to create posts and add pages.
+SquareSpace even has a drag-and-drop editor that you can use to create posts and add pages.
 (So does WordPress, by the way.)
-Users who have no experience working on websites can easily add images, audio, and videos, and more.
+Users who have no experience working on websites can easily add images, audio, videos, and more.
 (Remember the MySpace days?)
-All of your pages and posts can be customized entirely they said.
+All of your pages and posts can be customized entirely, they said.
 Wrong!

 Why choose WordPress over SquareSpace?

 Now that you know a bit more about each platform from our introduction of WordPress and SquareSpace let’s take some time to compare the two of them: WordPress vs SquareSpace.